 \section{Experiments}

 \paragraph{Benchmark} We compare our architecture to a baseline model that directly uses a one-hot encoding of the system class, bypassing the approximation of the physical encoding $P$.
 This allows us to treat the baseline as the performance limit for our architecture.
 The model's performance is evaluated on a task involving granular materials comprising hundreds of particles within a two-dimensional space.
 Rather than assessing the interpolation capabilities of the \textsc{Video Encoder}, we focus on the GNS by treating it as a trajectory generator for diverse systems, including those unencountered during training.

-Detailed account of the model architecture is available in Appendix \ref{ap:model}.
+\paragraph{Model} The \textsc{Video Encoder} processes flattened video frames using a 3-layer MLP with \texttt{tanh} activations, producing a 192-dimensional encoding for each frame.
+This sequence of encodings is then passed through a single LSTM block, which outputs a 4-dimensional vector representing the physical encoding $P$.
+The dimensionality of $P$ is chosen to match the one-hot encoding of the system class for a fair comparison against a baseline model.
+The GNS operates on a latent graph representation, where node and edge attributes are 48-dimensional vectors.
+The graph processing stage includes $M=3$ message-passing steps.
+A detailed account of our architecture is provided in Appendix \ref{ap:model}.

 \paragraph{Task \& Datasets}